What is EBITDA?

 1. Income Statement Assumptions

-Suppose a company generated $100 million in revenue for its latest fiscal year, 2021.
+Suppose we’re tasked with calculating the EBITDA for a company that generated $100 million in revenue as of its latest fiscal year.

 The operating costs incurred by the company were $25 million in COGS, $20 million in SG&A, and $10 million in R&D.